No. 55; December 2015

 Range of Violent Behavior

-Violent behavior in children and adolescents can include a wide range of behaviors: explosive temper tantrums, physical aggression, fighting, threats or attempts to hurt others (including homicidal thoughts), use of weapons, cruelty toward animals, fire setting, intentional destruction of property and vandalism.
+Violent behavior in children and adolescents can include a wide range of behaviors: explosive temper tantrums, physical aggression,, fighting, threats or attempts to hurt others (including thoughts of wanting to kill others), use of weapons, cruelty toward animals, fire setting, intentional destruction of property and vandalism.

 Factors Which Increase Risk of Violent Behavior

 Numerous research studies have concluded that a complex interaction or combination of factors leads to an increased risk of violent behavior in children and adolescents.
 These factors include:

 - Being the victim of physical abuse and/or sexual abuse

 - Exposure to violence in the home and/or community

 - Exposure to violence in media (TV, movies, etc.)